-Following a decent tea of Xmas pud & custard it was off to Lenham for the
+Following a decent tea of Xmas pud & custard it was off to Lenham for the archaeology

-and informative talk about the delightful
+about the delightful

 With four days to go until I have to pay for antivirus software, I’m open to suggestions for what’s good.
 I’ll probably just start paying for AVG.
 And in the wider world, nuclear submarines are being pranged and Terry Wogan is set to pull out of the farce that is Eurovision, and there’s the low-down on what’s set to replace Windows Vista.
 All of which pales into insignificance as the world’s favourite chuff hits the big 4-0…..

 29 May 2008 (Thursday) - Car Problems

 The car’s passed it’s MOT but there’s something squafty about the steering that needs fixing so I won’t get it back until next week.
 There’s also potential squaftiness with the brakes, windscreen wipers, HT cable, fan belt and the central locking.
 As well as the mirror being floppy and it keep losing power.
 Much as I love my bus, it’s time to get a new(er) one.
 After all, the poor old thing is twelve years old now.